Texas Star Arsenal sells firearms only in accordance with Federal, State, and Local firearm laws.

 Texas Star Arsenal can only legally transfer guns to buyers that successfully pass a Federal background check or have a valid Texas Concealed Handgun License.

 We can only mail firearms to another FFL.
-We cannot mail firearms to your home, job, the Starbucks across the street from you, or any other non-FFL location.
+We cannot mail firearms to your home, job, the UPS Store, or any other non-FFL location.
 To find a local FFL, you can visit http://fflgundealers.net or find another source by searching the Internet.

 Federal law requires all FFL transfers be performed in person and at the location where the FFL is licensed.
 While it would be convenient for customers to have your purchase delivered, we are prohibited from transferring firearm purchases anywhere other than at our offices.